 In pursuing our vision we will strive to be:

-We are designated as the UK’s Official Medicines Control Laboratory (OMCL) for Biological Medicines, working closely with MHRA and operating within the European regulatory network to carry out independent official batch release testing of certain types of product as required by EU law.
+We are designated as the UK’s National Control Laboratory for Biological Medicines, working closely with MHRA and carrying out Independent Control Testing of batches of biological medicines as required by UK law.

 We are also the leading WHO International Laboratory for Biological Standards and a WHO collaborating centre for polio, influenza and HIV.
 We occupy a unique international position at the interface between product manufacturers, regulators, policy makers and leading edge academic research.